 - generated in amounts greater than five tons, and

 - generated in amounts less than or equal to five tons, if acute hazardous wastes and non-acute hazardous wastes generated in amounts greater than five tons do not equal 90% of all hazardous waste generated.

 IMPORTANT: The waste streams should be identified at the point where they exit the unit, process, operation or plant battery limit prior to treatment and/or disposal either on-site or off-site.
 This includes all aqueous wastes that are either treated on-site prior to discharge, or disposed off-site.
-The EPA Hazardous Waste Codes and disposal method for each waste stream must also be identified for purposes of completing table 1.
+The EPA Hazardous Waste Code(s) and disposal Management Method Code for each waste stream must also be identified for purposes of completing table 1.

-- For each waste stream describes (narratively) the source(s) of generation and the disposal method of the hazardous wastes.
+- For each waste stream, describe (narratively) the source(s) of generation and the disposal method of the hazardous wastes.
 A simple flow diagram or a block diagram of the unit, process, operation or plant generating the waste stream to facilitate the evaluation of waste reduction efforts should be submitted.
 The diagram must include at a minimum raw material inputs, major process steps/equipment, and product/waste outputs.

-- For each identified waste stream, provides an activity/production index.
-The activity/production index is a measure of changes in economic and other factors that affected the quantity of hazardous waste generated in a specific year compared to the previous year.
+- For each identified waste stream, provide an activity/production index.
+The activity/production index is a measure of changes in economic and other factors that affect the quantity of hazardous waste generated in a specific year compared to the previous year.
 The index is used to distinguish inter-year quantity changes that resulted from waste reduction activity from those that are attributable to economic or other factors.
 This will facilitate the quantification of waste reduction efforts for purposes of completing table 2.

 If an index cannot be developed to provide meaningful information on waste reduction, then provide some other measurement technique or a demonstration why such calculation cannot be provided.